nakatamaho/gmpxx_mkII/README.md

 Default build:

-- The expression result precision is the maximum precision of the `mpf_class` leaves in the expression tree.
+- Expression construction and `.eval()` use the maximum precision of the `mpf_class` leaves in the expression tree.
+- Assignment to an existing `mpf_class` preserves the destination precision;
+  the right-hand side expression is evaluated at that precision.
 - Scalar leaves do not contribute precision in the default build.
 - Top-level evaluation computes this final precision once and passes it down through the whole expression.